-- From €80.000 to €250.000; 2.5%; and - Over €250,000: 5%.
+- From €80,000 to €250,000: 2.5%; and - Over €250,000: 5%.

-Work income is subject to withholding taxes, which are different according to the income and worker's family situation.
+Work income is subject to withholding taxes, which are different according to the income and employee's family situation.
 Some benefits may be exempt from income tax up to certain limits (e.g., meal allowances, subsidies).

 In general, the determination of business and professional income is based on the taxpayer's accounts.
-When the amount of income does not exceed €200,000, taxpayers may apply for the simplified tax scheme under which taxable income is determined by the application of coefficients.
+When the amount of income does not exceed $\leq 200,000$ , taxpayers may apply for the simplified tax scheme under which taxable income is determined by the application of coefficients.